Rural poverty in Canada: Barriers to accessing health care

 Health care is considered accessible when within a 30-60 minute drive in rural settings, and emergency vehicles are considered accessible when there is less than a thirty-minute drive.
 This is a concern in emergency situations as an individual has a long wait time before being provided medical attention.
 Transportation is a significant factor that is a barrier to accessing health care.
 In rural areas an individual may have to travel great distances to seek medical attention, road quality may be very poor, weather conditions effecting driving, and rural areas seldom have access to public transportation.

 The elderly have the greatest need for transportation services, a challenge to this is services is they may have to be booked a week in advance.
 Also, with the baby boom generation, there will be an increasing number of elderly needing access to health care.
 A large percentage of people over 65 have a number of comorbidities, and need regular visits to a family doctor, the cost of regular transportation to a healthcare provider can be substantial.
 For many living in rural poverty, financial difficulties impede a person from being able to own a vehicle.
 The need for transportation to health care will only decrease when there is greater availability to health care programs, this involves bringing more health care providers to rural areas.

-Other factors affecting rural poverty and accessing health care are lower socioeconomic status.
-Although the Canada Health Act provides everyone with access to health care without financial obligation, people of lower socioeconomic status typically had lower education level and were less likely to seek medical advice from a health care professional.
-Other health risks associated with low income and low education are an increase in high risk behaviors leading to poor health including smoking, obesity, and substance abuse specifically alcohol.
-People of higher income have means to pay for resources which could improve health, such as weight loss programs, gym memberships, smoking cessation programs, rehabilitation facilities where as people of lesser income are unable to pay for privately owned health enhancing programs.
-The low income families continue with the high risk behaviour despite limited finances this includes smoking and the price of cigarettes.
-People of lower socioeconomic status are less likely to look long term at their health compared to higher income families who would be more likely to contribute to program to benefit their health.
-Those of higher socioeconomic status are more likely to think of long term health and take preventative measures to promote good health.